top of page

 The wonder of God's majesty

-Minor Pentatonic from La
+Somber: Minor Pentatonic from La Radiant: Mixolydian from Do

 Tone Pl.
 II